 Another 2019 study looked at the effects of CBD-enriched cannabis extract with a 75:1 ratio of CBD and THC in 18 children with autism.
 They took capsules daily for 6–9 months. ¹³

-Three children discontinued the treatment after a month due to side effects and one didn’t see any changes. ¹³
+Three participants discontinued the treatment after a month due to side effects, and one didn’t see any changes. ¹³

 There were particularly big improvements in symptoms of seizures, ADHD, sleep disorders, and communication and social interaction deficits. ¹³